percwg/perc-wg/double/draft-ietf-perc-double.md

 Repair mechanisms, in general, will need to perform recovery on encrypted packets (double-encrypted when using this transform).
-When the recovery mechanism calls for the recovery packet itself to be encrypted, it is encrypted with only the outer, HBH key.
-This allows a media distributor to generate recovery packets without having access to the inner, E2E keys.
+When the recovery mechanism calls for the recovery packet itself to be encrypted, it is encrypted with only the outer, hop-by-hop key.
+This allows a media distributor to generate recovery packets without having access to the inner, end-to-end keys.
 However, it also results in recovery packets being triple-encrypted, twice for the base transform, and once for the recovery protection.